-How to set up a recycling program
+How to set up a School / College Recycling Program

-New Item!! - Recycling And Beyond A College Campus Primer
+FOR A MORE INDEPTH LOOK GO HERE - Recycling And Beyond A College Campus Primer

 This section will help you establish an effective recycling program on your campus.
 Recycling, as the word indicates, is a cyclical process.
 Along with removing materials from the waste stream, it is also necessary to find a market for them.
 In order for the re-manufacturers to provide successful and profitable service, our society must support their ventures by purchasing recycled products.
 Our waste, whether recycled or not, doesn't simply disappear after it's out of sight.
 The following outline can help you start a successful recycling program for your campus